ericjang/aibook/sources/chapter09.md

 Jungle Basketball does not feature an open-ended objective - to the contrary, a strict objective allows us to side-step the thorny questions of life and death and get agents to learn *something*.
 Plenty of interesting behaviors can emerge from training agents to optimize for simple objectives in complex environments, even if they don’t perfectly capture the ultimate, intelligence-giving constraint of biological survival.
 As we iterate on later versions of Jungle Basketball, we can make the environment more ecologically life-like later by bootstrapping on top of the existing agents we have.

 A computational approximation of “death” could be as simple as one agent experiencing too much external forces (e.g. from a fall or impact from another object), or depleting itself of energy so that it isn't able to win the game.
 In the initial version of Jungle Basketball, we will not consider the agent’s need for food or energy or sleep.
 Life is obviously a lot more complicated than avoiding blunt trauma, but in engineering, perfect is the enemy of the good.

+# Multi-Agent, Multi-Game Transformer

+TODO: add diagram of the Game Transformer : takes in a natural language specification of a game, natural language description of a particular agent's behaviors within that game, and then models a sequence of actions and behaviors of that agent.

 <!--
 An ASI system is bottom-up: building the simplest of bacterial intelligences and prioritizing ecological specialization rather than some measure of “raw intelligence”.
 I believe that competitive and cooperative survival of "living organisms" is the only true way to birth general intelligence.
 For instance, If you lack some mental power like deductive reasoning, another agent might exploit the reality to its advantage to out-compete you for resources.
 If you don’t know how to socialize with another group of similar individuals, then you will be an outcast.  -->